PutraKrishna/Algorithm-Sorting/README.md

-# Final Project - Sorting Algorithm Analysis (UAS)
+# Final Project - Sorting Algorithm Analysis

 This repository contains a Python implementation for analyzing the performance of three sorting algorithms.
-The project is developed as part of a **Final Examination (UAS)** assignment for the Algorithms and Programming course.
+The project is developed as part of a **Final Examination** assignment for the Algorithms and Programming course.

 ## 🎯 Project Objective